 Outer Hebrides Expedition Information

 Travel Arrangements: Dunstaffnage Marina, Oban.
-Meet your guides near the pontoon gate between 12.30 and 1.00pm on Tuesday 16th June.
+Meet your guides near the pontoon gate between 12.30 and 1.00pm on Sunday 1st June.
 A member of the crew will then meet us and to take us to the Seahorse.
 The boat normally sets off about an hour after boarding.
 Please have your lunch before boarding.
 Afternoon tea will be provided as we depart the marina.
-We disembark at the end of the trip at 12.30pm Monday 22nd June.
+We disembark at the end of the trip no later than 11.30am Saturday 7th June.

 Accommodation: All cabins are temperature controlled with their own wash basin.
 There are a mixture of twin and single cabins.
 Two of the twin cabins have full ensuite bathrooms.
 Two twin cabins have toilets only.
 The single cabins share a communal bathroom.
 Bed linen, towels and bath robes are provided.

 Meals: Dining is in the spacious deck saloon and weather permitting may take place alfresco on the aft deck.
 Our on board chef prepares freshly cooked meals from locally sourced produce.
 A sample of the meals can be found at this link.
 Complimentary pre-dinner aperitif and wine is served with with your meal and we can cater for any special dietary requirements.
 Coffee and tea are offered during the day.
 There is a fine (if limited) selection of single malts in the honesty bar.
 However, do feel free to bring your favourite tipple on board.

 Kayaking: The aim of the expedition will be to paddle at Barra, Vatersay and some of some of the uninhabited islands to the south of Barra: Sandray, Pabbay and Mingulay.
 Our kayaking destinations will be determined by the suitability of the weather and will be decided by the skipper of the Seahorse in conjunction with the kayaking instructors.